hahnec/color-matcher/README.rst

 Description
 -----------

-*ColorMatcher* is a Python package to enable color transfer across images.
+*ColorMatcher* is a Python package enabling color transfer across images.
 It can be used for automatic color-grading of photographs or film sequences.

 Results